Skip to content

 Northern Brown-throated Weaver

 The birding cruise pass close to the hanging sand cliffs near the base of Murchison Falls, poked by breeding colonies of the dazzling Red-throated Bee-eaters.
 The Nile river edges are hunted by Goliath and Grey Herons, Yellow-billed and Saddle-billed Storks Open-billed Storks and a variety of small waders are abundant.
-The rocks close to the bottom of the falls are frequented by Rock Pratincole,
+The rocks close to the bottom of the falls are frequented by Rock Pratincole.

 All Uganda’s records of Pel’s Fishing Owl are known from this stretch of the Nile while African Finfoot is hard luck.